-Fundamentals of Weightlifting I HPER-191 1 hour

-This course includes knowledge, understanding, and skill analysis which are involved in the teaching of weight training.
+Fundamentals of Weightlifting I HPER-191 1 hour This course includes knowledge, understanding, and skill analysis which are involved in the teaching of weight training.
+Two contact hours per week.

 Fundamentals of Weightlifting II HPER-192 1 hour

 This course is a continuation of Weight Lifting I with a more individualized approach to weightlifting to gain muscular strength and body tone.